Middle East conflict could cause 120 bcm of LNG supply loss from 2026-2030, IEA says

 PHOTO

-LONDON - The Middle East conflict could result in the loss of around 120 billion cubic metres (bcm) of cumulative liquefied natural gas (LNG) supply between 2026 and 2030, or 15% of expected global supply, due to short-term disruptions to flows and slower capacity growth, the International Energy Agency said on Friday.
+LONDON: The Middle East conflict could result in the loss of around 120 billion cubic metres (bcm) of cumulative liquefied natural gas (LNG) supply between 2026 and 2030, or 15% of expected cumulative global supply, due to short-term disruptions to flows and slower capacity growth, the International Energy Agency said on Friday.

 * The loss will ultimately be offset by the starting of new liquefaction facilities but the impact on growth will be mostly this year and next and will therefore delay the effects of an expected wave of LNG supply from new projects, the IEA said in its quarterly natural gas outlook.